Teaching English in Belize

 If you are a fan of our feline friends, you need to visit Belize.
 The country is home to an amazing Jaguar sanctuary.
-6 different great cats ar indigenous to Belize and Central America.
-The protected area in which these beautiful creature reside is called Cockscomb Wildlife Sanctuary and Jaguary Preserve.
+6 different great cats are indigenous to Belize and Central America.
+The protected area in which these beautiful creatures reside is called Cockscomb Wildlife Sanctuary and Jaguary Preserve.

-Only 355,000 people live in Belize, however the people have an incredible reputation for being among the most hospitable and amicable in the world.
-As they live in a tropical paradise, it is quiet easy to see why.
+Only 355,000 people live in Belize, however, the people have an incredible reputation for being among the most hospitable and amicable in the world.
+As they live in a tropical paradise, it is quite easy to see why.

 The official language of Belize is English but Spanish and Creole are also spoken.
 You should be able to find work in public or private schools or language schools.
 Education in Belize is undertaken in English so this is a good location for teachers to develop their skills.
 You need to have a degree to teach in Belize as the government is trying to make teaching a priority.
 Teachers are also expected to participate in extracurricular activities, as well as the usual teaching hours.

 Peak Hiring Seasons